 Where everyone is concerned with becoming themselves, with self-realization, self-improvement, and other self-alienating techniques, attention shifts away from community building, organization and strengthening of solidarity bonds between individuals.
 Normalized precarious identity, where everyone is an entrepreneur of the self, is paradoxically isolating in all of its promotion of networking and social interaction.
-In this scenario, human relations are not conceived as bonds of solidarity and shared struggles, but established as a means to achieve an end - they're the promise of future financial gratification.
-Evoking the image of the social graph (graphical representation of relationships between everybody and everything on the internet), Yuk Hui and Harry Halpin underline that the representation of social networks as nodes and links “reinforces the philosophical assumption that social relations always exist in a reified manner as ‘links’ between one atomic unit and another” (Hui and Halpin, 2013).
-Presiding not only over our online, but also over our offline lives, these atomized representations help challenge the possibilities for collectivized counterbehaviour which, Lorey states, is currently missing.
+In this scenario, human relations are not conceived as bonds of solidarity and shared struggles, but established as a means to achieve an end –they’re the promise of future financial gratification.
+Evoking the image of the social graph (the graphical representation of relationships between everybody and everything on the internet), Yuk Hui and Harry Halpin underline that the visualization of social networks as nodes and links “reinforces the philosophical assumption that social relations always exist in a reified manner as ‘links’ between one atomic unit and another” (Hui and Halpin, 2013).
+Presiding not only over our online, but also over our offline lives, these atomized representations challenge the possibilities for collectivized counterbehaviour which, Lorey states, is currently missing.

 Could a radical refusal of coherence be the basis to start constructing such collectivized counterbehaviour?
-Could idiosyncrasy be part of the answer to Lorey's question as to what, within neoliberalism, functions as deviant and cannot be exploited in this way?
+Could idiosyncrasy be part of the answer to Lorey’s question as to what, within neoliberalism, functions as deviant and cannot be exploited in this way?
 An inconsistent, incoherent and idiosyncratic mass that refuses their deviance to the hegemonic norm be made compliant with the requirements of the economical system.
-Organisation on the basis of acceptance as opposed to adaptation, where society cares for the individual even as it can’t commodify its “unique” traits.
+Organisation on the basis of acceptance as opposed to adaptation, where society cares for the individual even if it can’t commodify its “unique” traits.

 If we are too difficult to predict we become, in the best possible scenario, dangerous.
 In the worst possible scenario, of little or no use to the market.
 Unity, accountability, predictability – these are the most prized traits in a governable subject.
 Can we ever refuse them?